 Mastering Regex in Excel: A Comprehensive Guide

-Command Description
+Command | Description |

-CreateObject("VBScript.RegExp") Creates a RegExp object to handle regular expressions.
+CreateObject("VBScript.RegExp") | Generates a RegExp object to handle regular expressions. |

-regex.Pattern Defines the pattern to search for in the text.
+regex.Pattern | Determines the pattern to look for in the text. |

-regex.Global Specifies whether the regex should find all matches (True) or just the first (False).
+regex.Global | Specifies whether the regex should locate all matches (True) or only the first (False). |

-regex.Test(cell.Value) Tests if the cell value matches the regex pattern.
+regex.Test(cell.Value) | Tests whether the cell value fits the regex pattern. |

-regex.Execute(cell.Value) Executes the regex pattern on the cell value and returns the matches.
+regex.Execute(cell.Value) | Executes the regex pattern against the cell value and returns the matches. |

-cell.Offset(0, 1).Value Accesses the cell one column to the right of the current cell.
+cell.Offset(0, 1).Value | Accesses the cell located one column to the right of the current cell. |

-For Each cell In Selection Loops through each cell in the selected range.
+For Each cell In Selection | Loops through each cell in the specified range. |

-Deep Dive into VBA for Regex in Excel
+Deep Dive into VBA for Regex in Excel.

-Using VBA (Visual Basic for Applications)
+Using Visual Basic for Applications (VBA)

 Sub RegexInCell()